brendacs/colludia-gatsby/src/content/posts/picks/2020-12-15-5-story-rich-indie-games-cute-froggy-protagonists.markdown

 > Similar to the mobile game Neko Atsume developed by the same company, Travel Frog is a low-pressure, non-competitive game with carefully designed graphics.

-Though this last game is not exactly story-rich, I couldn't _not_ include it.
+Though this last game is not exactly story rich, I couldn't _not_ include it.
 From the developers of _Neko Atsume_, [_Tabikaeru_](https://apps.apple.com/us/app/旅かえる/id1255032913), or _Travel Frog_ when translated to English, is a relaxing game along the lines of _Tsuki Adventure_ where you play as a frog.
 The frog goes on adventures around Japan.
 The more resources you buy with clovers, the more adventures he can go on, and the more pictures and souvenirs you'll receive.

 The art, colors, and gameplay is very zen, a nice break from the chaotic world and fast-paced lifestyle many of us are accustomed to.
 It's worth giving a try though the game isn't translated from Japanese yet—there's even an [English guide](https://damianvila.com/tabikaeru/) to help you get started with playing the game!